Skip to content

 Several Democratic senators who broke with their party last year to keep the government open say the killings of Pretti and Good at separate protests have changed their stance.

-Sen. John Fetterman (D., Pa.), who has historically broken with the Democratic Party to avoid government shutdowns, released a lengthy statement Monday saying that he wanted to see the DHS occupancy in Minneapolis end, but would not support a government shutdown.
+Sen. John Fetterman (D., Pa.), who has historically broken with the Democratic Party to avoid government shutdowns, released a lengthy statement Monday saying that he wanted to see the DHS operation in Minneapolis end but would not support a government shutdown.
+But on Thursday, in a surprising break, Fetterman voted against advancing the six-bill package.

-It’s also worth noting that DHS would continue to operate and receive funding under a government shutdown.
-That’s because DHS agencies received major funding through Trump’s One Big Beautiful Bill Act last year.
-In turn, ICE and other parts of the agency would continue operating under a government shutdown.
+It is also worth noting that DHS would continue to operate and receive funding under a government shutdown.
+That is because DHS agencies received major funding through Trump’s One Big Beautiful Bill Act last year.
+In turn, ICE and other parts of the agency would continue operating under a shutdown.

 Who is affected by a government shutdown?